About Andrew

 My conversational preference is small groups and one-on-one conversations.
 I have regular long phone calls with my close friends.

 I care about the long term, but am cautious about strong belief — trying to always carry epistemic humility.
-I consume almost zero news, only picking up small thing here and there from others.
+I consume almost zero news, only picking up small things here and there from others.
 I'm often an accidental moderate, and enjoy seeking out contrarian, rational, and reasonable arguments against my current beliefs.
 As such, I have a pretty eclectic set of political beliefs, and don't match nicely to major political parties.

 I catalogue a lot of what I consume online, using Readwise Reader for reading, Raindrop for bookmarking, YouTube playlists for curating and keeping track of videos, and Tana (and prior, Roam) for note taking.
 My biggest suggestion in dealing with information overload: separate information curation from consumption.
 Nearly everything hits Reader, Raindrop, or a YouTube playlist before I actually consume it.
 It allows for better curation, and usurps much of the attention economy dynamics.

 For some reason, in the past few years, I've found it easy to be critical about where I earn my dopamine and get rewards — I'm wary of things that feel like addictions.
 Specifically, I try to be introspective about whether rewards loops are promoting the sorts of things I want more of.
-As such, I don't drink much, don't really play video games, etc.
+As such, I don't drink much, don't play video games, etc.

 I have pretty high openness and risk tolerance for lifestyle interventions.
 I have experimented with dozens (eh, that's a low estimate) of supplements and nootropics, and do breathwork training, cold plunges, heat therapy, extended fasts, etc. I don't love the brand, but if you imagine whatever ads "biohacker dude in his 30s who will try anything" gets on Instagram, I've probably done it.
 My favorite practices are cold exposure, meditation, and various breathwork exercises.
 This course is great.